fastapi-practices/fastapi_best_architecture_docs/docs/en/plugin/share.md

    The fba team will review as soon as possible.
 Once your PR is merged, the plugin is published to the [Plugin Marketplace](../marketplace.md).

+   The marketplace assigns four groups automatically: Backend / Frontend from the repository name, Official / Community from the repository owner.
+Repositories that follow the frontend suffix rule go to Frontend; repositories under `fastapi-practices` go to Official; everything else goes to Community.

 ::::

 ## Updating a Plugin